MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Introduction

-However, existing alert correlation algorithm correlates alerts based on characteristics, but ignores the intrinsic relationship of alerts and cannot perform semantic correlation.
-GAC\cite{haas2018gac:} clusters the alerts and classifies of alerts into one of four types: One-to-One, One-to-Many, Many-to-One, or Many-to-Many.
-Then the clusters are connected according to the communication between the hosts to form a complete multi-step attack.
-Yet, GAC can only identify a few attack scenarios, there are still many such as exploits that cannot be identified.
+However, the existing alert correlation algorithm \cite{haas2018gac:,julisch2001mining,Klaus2003Clustering,2006Alert} correlates alerts based on characteristics, which ignores the intrinsic relationship of alerts and cannot perform semantic correlation.
+GAC \cite{haas2018gac:} clusters the alerts and classifies alerts into one of four types.
+Then the clusters are connected according to the communication between the hosts to compose a complete multi-step attack.
+However, GAC can only identify pre-defined attack scenarios, there are still many attack types such as vulnerability exploits that cannot be identified.
 GAC ignores the alert information which is already given by IDS, and only uses IP, port, and protocol as the indicators.
-Ningpeng's alert correlation algorithm\cite{ning2002constructing,ning2002analyzing} uses pre-defined alert correlation rules, but this method can only identify known correlation methods.
+Ning et al. propose an alert correlation algorithm \cite{ning2002constructing,ning2002analyzing} which uses pre-defined alert correlation rules, but this method can only identify known attacks.
+Traditional Security Information and Event Management (SIEM) correlates alerts based on existing rules.
+The rules are manually formulated and can only detect existing attacks.

+\textbf{Problem Statement.} \textit{The main problem solved in this paper is to understand the semantics of alerts, aggregate and correlate alerts through semantics, and get the order of suspicious hosts and attack alerts paths.} There are three main aspects to this problem, and they are as follows:

+\textbf{Alert semantics.} The algorithm or program should understand the undermeaning of the alert, and obtain the attack stage of the host through alert semantics analysis.
+Understanding the alert semantics can help alert aggregation and correlation.

+\textbf{Attack correlation.} The challenge is to automatically correlate alerts through logical semantics instead of correlation through feature matching or manual rules.

+\textbf{Attack path discovery.} The goal is to build an attack alert graph and provide possible attack scenarios.
+The attack scenario graph or path helps security analysts accurately discover multi-step attacks.
+Besides, to better explain the consequences of the attack, it is necessary to rank the suspicious hosts.